khushal-jagota/Daily_Game/Docs/Prototype/Phase2.md

     3. Render `<ClueVisualiser>` inside the `<ClueArea>` layout component in `App.tsx`, passing the necessary props (`currentDirection`, `currentNumber`, derived `clueText`).
 *   **Test:** Click grid cells/change selection via keyboard.
 Verify `ClueVisualiser` updates correctly to display the text of the currently selected clue based on the central state (`currentDirection`, `currentNumber`).
 *   **Check:**
-    *   [ ] Code Completed
+    *   [x] Code Completed
-    *   [ ] Test Checked
+    *   [x] Test Checked
 *   **Notes:**
     ```
-    Basic clue display implemented and rendering in layout.
-Driven by central state from useGameStateManager.
+    Created ClueVisualiser component with styled container, header and text.
+Component displays the active clue from gameState, and correctly shows the direction, number, and clue text.
+App.tsx now derives the active clue text from gameState's puzzleData and current selection.
     ```

 ---